Surnet/swagger-jsdoc/README.md

 ### Using with TypeScript at Runtime

 Yes, you can use swagger-jsdoc with your TypeScript project.
 There are some adjustments in the configuration necessary, though.
+1. You can install types via `@types/swagger-jsdoc`.
-1. Typescript is usually transpiled to JavaScript.
+2. Typescript is usually transpiled to JavaScript.
 So in order to generate the Swagger document the `apis: [...]` option has to point to the transpiled JavaScript files, and not to the TypeScript source files.
 In default configuration, the transpiled files are located in the `dist` directory (and the files end with `.js`).
-2. Annotating the model classes with the swagger comments is a great idea.
+3. Annotating the model classes with the swagger comments is a great idea.
 However, these comments have to survive the transpilation process.
 A short workaround is to add a dummy function that you annotate instead of the model classes.

+An example canfiguration can be found in `examples/ts`.

 ### Reporting issues